AdobeDocs/workfront.en/help/scenario-planner/overview-reconcile-allocations-between-projects-initiatives.md

 >[!IMPORTANT]
 >
->Your organization must purchase an additional license for the `Adobe Workfront Scenario Planner` so that you can view initiative information on a project.
-For information about obtaining the `Workfront Scenario Planner`, see Access needed to use the Adobe Workfront Scenario Planner .
+>Your organization must purchase an additional license for the Adobe Workfront Scenario Planner so that you can view initiative information on a project.
+For information about obtaining the Workfront Scenario Planner, see Access needed to use the Adobe Workfront Scenario Planner .

 You can connect projects with initiatives to ensure your strategic plans and the actual work are in sync.
-As you outline your strategic plans and initiatives in the `Scenario Planner` and you plan the actual work in a project, you can ensure your resources on both the project and the initiatives match, so you won't either overallocate or underutilize them.
+As you outline your strategic plans and initiatives in the Scenario Planner and you plan the actual work in a project, you can ensure your resources on both the project and the initiatives match, so you won't either overallocate or underutilize them.

 ## Prerequisites

 Before you begin, you must have the following:

-* A plan in the `Scenario Planner` with an initiative connected to a project.
+* A plan in the Scenario Planner with an initiative connected to a project.
 * Required job role allocations for the initiative.
 * Tasks or issues on the project that have Planned Hours and are assigned to one of the following: